determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-gcp/install-gcp.rst

  Install Determined on GCP
 ###########################

 This document describes how to deploy a Determined cluster on Google Cloud Platform (GCP).
-We provide the ``det deploy`` tool for easy creation and deployment of these resources in GCP.
-The ``det deploy`` tool uses `Terraform
+The ``det deploy`` tool makes it easy to create and deploy these resources in GCP.
+The
+``det deploy`` tool uses `Terraform
 <https://learn.hashicorp.com/terraform/getting-started/install.html>`__ to automatically deploy and
 configure a Determined cluster in GCP.
 Alternatively, if you already have a process for setting up